RedisLabs/redislabs-docs/content/rc/databases/configuration/high-availability.md

 To use different zone settings, create a new subscription with the preferred settings and then [migrate data]({{<relref "/rc/databases/migrate-databases.md">}}) from the original subscription.

+## Availability zones

+You can reduce network transfer costs and network latency by ensuring your Redis Cloud cluster and your application are located in the same availability zone.

+To specify the availability zone for your cluster, select *Manual Selection* under **Allowed Availability Zones**.

+For Google Cloud clusters and [self-managed AWS cloud accounts]({{< relref "/rc/cloud-integrations/aws-cloud-accounts/" >}}), select an availability zone from the **Zone name** list.

+{{<image filename="images/rc/availability-zones-no-multi-az.png" width="95%" alt="Select one availability zone when Multi-AZ is turned off." >}}{{< /image >}}

+For all other AWS clusters, select an availability zone ID from the **Zone IDs** list.
+For more information on how to find an availability zone ID, see the [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones).

+{{<image filename="images/rc/availability-zones-aws-hosted-no-multi-az.png" width="80%" alt="For hosted AWS clusters, select availability zone IDs from the Zone IDs list." >}}{{< /image >}}

+If **Multi-AZ** is enabled, you must select three availability zones from the list.

+{{<image filename="images/rc/availability-zones-multi-az.png" width="80%" alt="Select Manual selection to select three availability zones when Multi-AZ is enabled." >}}{{< /image >}}

+For more information on availability zones, see the [Google Cloud docs](https://cloud.google.com/compute/docs/regions-zones/#available) or the [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones).

 ## More info

 To learn more about high availability and replication, see: